 The VCC is totally committed to the safety and safeguarding of our cadets and adult volunteers, as well as external stakeholders.
 Whilst some of our activities are designed to challenge our cadets and let them experience a ‘sense of risk’, all necessary precautions are taken to ensure they remain safe.

 Activities conducted by the VCC can be ‘site based’ as well as external (eg: on a training area or in a public location).
 For activities beyond the unit, our Duty of Care extends to cover travel to and from the external location (unless personnel are instructed to make their own way to and from that location) as well as activities undertaken at there, even if these are managed by a third party.
 Where a third party delivers training or activities to our cadets we undertake due diligence checks in advance to make sure their staff are DBS cleared, have suitable qualifications, and that the provider has adequate insurance, risk assessments and emergency action plans in place.

 As an absolute minimum, all Cadet Force Adult Volunteers (CFAVs) are subject to the mandatory disclosure checks that all adults volunteering with children must undergo.
 That ensures there’s nothing about that person that would cause us concern.
-They then undergo induction training which includes a sizeable element about safeguarding and the behaviour we expect from them.
+They then undergo induction training which includes safeguarding and the conduct we expect.